Persian Constitutional Revolution: First protests

-In 1905, protests erupted about the imposition of Persian tariffs to repay the Russian loan for Mozaffar ad-Din Shah's royal tour.
+In 1905, protests erupted about the imposition of Iranian tariffs to repay the Russian loan for Mozaffar ad-Din Shah's royal tour.
 In December of that year, two merchants in Tehran were bastinadoed for price-gouging.
 The city's merchants rebelled, closing its bazaar.
 The clergy followed suit as a result of the alliance formed during the Tobacco Protest.

 The two protesting groups sought sanctuary in a Tehran mosque, but the government entered the mosque and dispersed them.
-The dispersal triggered a larger movement which sought refuge at a shrine outside Tehran.
+The dispersal triggered a larger movement that sought refuge at a shrine outside Tehran.
 The shah yielded to the demonstrators on January 12, 1906, agreeing to dismiss his prime minister and transfer power to a "house of justice" (forerunner of the Iranian parliament).
 The basti protesters returned from the shrine in triumph, riding royal carriages and hailed by a jubilant crowd.

 During a fight in early 1906, government forces killed a sayyid (a descendant of Muhammad).
 In a skirmish shortly afterwards, Cossacks killed 22 protesters and injured 100.
 The bazaar again closed and the ulama went on strike, a large number taking sanctuary in the holy city of Qom.
 Many merchants went to the British embassy in Tehran, which agreed to shelter the basti on the grounds of the embassy.

 Creation of the constitution

 During the summer of 1906, about 12,000 men camped in the gardens of the British embassy in what has been called a "vast open-air school of political science".
 Demand for a parliament (majlis) began, with the goal of limiting the power of the shah.
 Mozaffar ad-Din Shah agreed on a parliament in August 1906, and the first elections were held that fall.
 One hundred fifty-six members were elected, the overwhelming majority from Tehran and the merchant class.

 The National Consultative Assembly first met in October 1906.
 The shah was old and frail, and attending the inauguration of parliament was one of his last official acts.
-Mozaffar ad-Din Shah's son, Muhammad Ali, was unsympathetic to constitutionalism; the shah signed the constitution (modeled on the Belgian constitution) by December 31, 1906, making his power contingent on the will of the people, and died three days later.
+Mozaffar ad-Din Shah's son, Mohammad Ali Shah Qajar, was unsympathetic to constitutionalism; the shah signed the constitution (modeled on the Belgian constitution) by 31 December 1906, making his power contingent on the will of the people, and died three days later.

-Aftermath
+The constitution

-Shah Muhammad Ali, the sixth Qajar shah, came to power in January 1907.
-The Anglo-Russian Convention, signed in August of that year, divided Iran into a Russian zone in the north and a British zone in the south; the center of the country was neutral.
-The British switched their support to the shah, abandoning the constitutionalists.
-In 1908, the shah moved to "exploit the divisions within the ranks of the reformers" and eliminate the majlis, creating a period in Iranian history called the Minor Tyranny.
-Persia tried to remain free of Russian influence through resistance (via the majlis) to the shah's policies.
+The constitution itself was created by the royal proclamation on 5 August 1906 by Mozaffar ad-Din Shah on "for the peace and tranquility of all the people of Persia."
+The Quran was the foundation of this constitution while the Belgian constitution served as a partial model for the document.